FlorisCalkoen/CoastalCodebook/README.md

    instructions](https://github.com/git-guides/install-git) to install git using the command line.
-2. Clone [the repository](https://github.com/FlorisCalkoen/CoastalCodebook) to your local computer.
+2. Clone [the repository](https://github.com/FlorisCalkoen/CoastalCodebook) to your local computer using either of the following options.

-   - **GitHub client**: Browse to the [webpage](https://github.com/FlorisCalkoen/CoastalCodebook), click on the green "Code" button and select "Open with GitHub Desktop".
+   1. **GitHub client**: Browse to the [webpage](https://github.com/FlorisCalkoen/CoastalCodebook), click on the green "Code" button and select "Open with GitHub Desktop".

-   - **Bash shell**: If you have a bash terminal available, provided that git [is configured](https://docs.github.com/en/get-started/getting-started-with-git), you can simply run: ` git clone https://github.com/FlorisCalkoen/CoastalCodebook.git`.
+   2. **Bash shell**: If you have a bash terminal available, provided that git [is configured](https://docs.github.com/en/get-started/getting-started-with-git), you can simply run: ` git clone https://github.com/FlorisCalkoen/CoastalCodebook.git`.
 ### Mamba/Conda